To quote the homepage:

 $ wg genkey | tee privatekey | wg pubkey > publickey

-# tunnel.conf [Interface] PrivateKey = <private_key> ListenPort = <YOUR_LOCAL_UDP_PORT> [Peer] PublicKey = <public_key_of_your_peer> # at least one peer needs to provide this one Endpoint = <end_point_hostname_or_ip:port> # in theory this could be restricted to dn42 networks, # however it is easier to do this with iptables/bgp filters/routing table # instead just like for openvpn-based peerings AllowedIPs = 0.0.0.0/0,::/0
+# tunnel.conf [Interface] PrivateKey = <private_key> ListenPort = <YOUR_LOCAL_UDP_PORT> [Peer] PublicKey = <public_key_of_your_peer> # OPTIONAL, its also possible to define a pre-shared key for additional security PresharedKey = <pre-shared key> # at least one peer needs to provide this one Endpoint = <end_point_hostname_or_ip:port> # in theory this could be restricted to dn42 networks, # however it is easier to do this with iptables/bgp filters/routing table # instead just like for openvpn-based peerings AllowedIPs = 0.0.0.0/0,::/0

 Wireguard comes with its own interface type.
-It supports link-local addresses ipv6 and single /32 addresses for ipv4, which can be used for peering.
+It supports link-local addresses for IPv6 and single /32 addresses for IPv4, which can be used for peering.

 $ ip link add dev <interface_name> type wireguard $ wg setconf <interface_name> tunnel.conf # both side pick a different link-local ipv6 address $ ip addr add fe80::<some_random_suffix>/64 dev <interface_name> # choose the first ip from your subnet and the second one from the peer $ ip addr add 172.xx.xx.xx/32 peer 172.xx.xx.xx/32 dev <interface_name> $ ip link set <interface_name> up

 Nurtic-Vibe has another script to interactively automate the peering process.

 Maybe you should check the MTU to your peer with e.g.